Do you seek your vet’s advice on dog food?

 The UK pet industry needs taking apart and reassembling in a considerably more ethical manner.

 - Education establishments should not be sponsored by commercial pet food companies who use their own reference material to educate veterinary students.
+(Read Has Your Vet Been Brainwashed for the full story).

 - Commercial pet food companies should not be able to provide the very limited nutritional training provided to trainee vets.
 (Yes, the few hours training your vet has on small animal nutrition was provided by the companies whose products he or she now promotes).